 14. Dream Big

 Dream Big tells the story of 3G Capital, a Brazilian money management firm Buffett admires.
-Buffett admires 3G Capital so much; he partnered with the firm to purchase the food maker HJ Heinz, now Kraft Heinz (NASDAQ: KHC).
+Buffett admires 3G Capital so much that he partnered with the firm to purchase the food maker HJ Heinz, now Kraft Heinz (NASDAQ: KHC).

 Buffett admires 3G because the firm’s leaders share many of his beliefs about leadership and management.
 Those beliefs include meritocracy and cost containment.
 Correa thinks 3G Capital succeeds because of its leaders’

 ” trust in people, and they let their teams work.”

-If you want insight into Buffett’s beliefs about leadership and management, Dream Big is a good read.
+Dream Big is a good read if you want insight into Buffett’s beliefs about leadership and management.
 Understanding 3G Capital can help you understand how Berkshire Hathaway operates and the qualities Buffett seeks in CEOs and partners.

 15. MiTek: A Global Success Story